Poikilos/outputinspector/README.md

 newline)

 ## Usage
+* For automatic usage on Linux, create a build command in Geany:
+  * "Build," "Set Build Commands"
+  * Set Execute (or an empty box under "Independent commands") to:\
+    `passthrough-outputinspector python3 "%f"`\
+    (if you set the Execute command, the gear button will run passthrough-outputinspector and then the button will turn into a stop button and be able to stop both passthrough-outputinspector and outputinspector)
 * make sure kate or geany package is installed (run install script again if wasn't when install script ran--it recreates the config based on detecting kate's location if you enter y for yes)